sunilwilliams4/canvas-to-synergy/README.md

 # Canvas To Synergy
 Created by Sunil Williams

-Link to sample demo: https://youtu.be/Hqg5Msl6kjA
+Link to sample screencast: https://youtu.be/Hqg5Msl6kjA

 ## Description